-If you pay off the mortgage, then you will be debt free, so tension free as a mortgage payment will no longer be a drag on your cash flow after you retire.
+If you pay off the mortgage, then you'll be debt free, freed of the stress of paying a monthly mortgage payment and there will no longer be a drag on your cash flow after you retire.

 However, if you invest that money in your retirement fund, then you can benefit from the deferred tax return of these investments.
 Your mortage is paid with after tax money and your retirement benefit with deferred tax funds.

 So you should consider your own personal situation.
 What will suit you best?
 You may also opt for loan modification if you need the cash and want to reduce the current payments.

 Health care is very expensive (especially in the US) and as you age physical problems start getting worse.
 If you are only planning in terms of to your current health, then you could be making a big mistake.

 That is because after you retire, as the years of neglect and misuse start to take effect, the chances are that you will need more medical care.
 In addition don't overlook the chance of unexpected health issues.

 Thus, you should plan for your health after retirement and carefully calculate the medical expenses that you might need.

 The two stages of retirement are the periods before and after 65.

 Your first concern should be to safeguard the period after 65 with various sorts of investments.
 These will include investments such as 401(k' s, pensions, annuities, individual retirement accounts and savings.